Här ett antal publikationer från 2012-2017 som rör EDS och hypermobilitet ur fysioterapeutisk synvinkel.

 - collaborative working with a range of medical, health and fitness professionals.

-Progress is often slow and hampered by physical and emotional setbacks.
+go to site Progress is often slow and hampered by physical and emotional setbacks.
 However with a carefully considered management strategy, amelioration of symptoms and independent functional fitness can be achieved.

 Från EULAR 2004 Hypermobility Symposium i Berlin finns följande utdrag